Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Experiments

 \subsection{Reinforcement Learning}

-Following CAGrad\cite{liu2021conflict} and MoCo\cite{fernando2023mitigating}, we conduct the experiments based on MTRL codebase\cite{Sodhani2021MTRL}.
+Following ~\citep{liu2021conflict,fernando2023mitigating,navon2022multi}, we conduct the experiments based on MTRL codebase\citep{Sodhani2021MTRL}.
 We train our method for 2 million steps with batch size of 1280.
-The inner projected gradient descent is performed with learning rate of 25 for MT10 benchmark and 50 for MT50 benchmark and 20 gradient descent steps are applied.
-The method is evaluated once every 10000 steps and the best average test performance over 5 random seeds over the entire training process is reported.
-We search $\lambda\in\{0.1,0.2,\cdots,1.0\}$ for MT10 benchmark and $\lambda\in\{0.2,0.4,\cdots,1.0\}$ for MT50 benchmark.
+The inner projected gradient descent is performed with learning rate of 10 for MT10 benchmark and 20 gradient descent steps are applied.
+The method is evaluated once every 10000 steps and the best average test performance over 10 random seeds over the entire training process is reported.
+We search $\lambda\in\{0.1,0.2,\cdots,1.0\}$ for MT10 benchmark and the highest success rate is achieved when $\lambda=0.6$.
 For our objective sampling strategy, the number of sampled objectives is a random variable obeying binomial distribution whose expectation is $n$.
-To compare with CAGrad\cite{liu2021conflict}, we choose $n=4$ for MT10 benchmark and $n=8$ for MT50 benchmark.
+To compare with CAGrad-Fast\citep{liu2021conflict}, we choose $n=4$ for MT10 benchmark.
+We cite the reported success rates of all baseline methods in~\Cref{tab:metaworld10}, but independently run each experiment 5 times to calculate the average running time.
+All experiments on MT10 are run on RTX 2080Ti GPU.
+We also report addtional experiments results over $S=1$ on MT10 in~\Cref{tab:additional metaworld10}.